Pingplotter is a powerful monitoring and diagnostic tool for your network.

 Cons:

-- Only compatible with Unix-like operating systems and does not support Windows or macOS
+- Only compatible with Unix-like operating systems, does not support Windows or macOS

 Conclusion

-In short, the above alternatives to PingPlotter can give you more options and flexibility than PingPlotter itself.
-So, the next time you want to avoid the shortcomings of PingPlotter, try one of these that are listed above.
-Many of them have very similar functions that PingPlotter have but with some added benefits.
+In short, the above alternatives to PingPlotter could give you more options and flexibility than PingPlotter itself.
+So, the next time you want to avoid the shortcomings of PingPlotter, try one of those that are listed above.
+Many of them have very similar functions that PingPlotter have but with added benefits.